 Dr. Altschuler is a member of the board of directors of WW (formally Weight Watchers International), Orchard Therapeutics, AsclepiX Therapeutics, ImVaX inc. and Platelet Biogenesis.
 He is also an independent trustee of the Brigham and Women’s Physician Organization at Mass General Brigham.

 Dr. Altschuler holds a BA in mathematics and an MD from Case Western Reserve University.

-Derek DiRocco is a principal on the Investment Team at RA Capital Management, LLC, a multi-stage investment manager dedicated to evidence-based investing in healthcare and life sciences, including companies developing novel drugs, medical devices, and diagnostics.
-Derek works on both public and private investments and serves as a board director for 89Bio, Ltd. Previously, Derek covered solid tumor oncology landscapes.
+Derek DiRocco is a partner on the Investment Team at RA Capital Management, LLC, a multi-stage investment manager dedicated to evidence-based investing in healthcare and life sciences, including companies developing novel drugs, medical devices, and diagnostics.
+Derek works on both public and private investments and serves as a board director for 89Bio, Inc. Previously, Derek covered solid tumor oncology landscapes.
 Derek holds a BA in Biology from Holy Cross College and a PhD in Pharmacology from the University of Washington.
 He conducted his postdoctoral research at Brigham and Women’s Hospital/Harvard Medical School, where he researched the role of the Wnt signaling pathway in mouse models of kidney disease and was part of a team that discovered a stem cell subtype responsible for solid organ fibrosis.